TianaFash/Descriptory-and-Exploratory-Data-Analysis-on-USA-Health-Reform/README.md

 **Address Coverage Gaps**: Identify and implement targeted strategies to address persistent coverage gaps, ensuring that vulnerable populations, including those with low income or pre-existing conditions, receive adequate coverage.

 By following these recommendations, states and federal policymakers can work towards sustaining and improving the gains made in health insurance coverage, ultimately leading to a healthier population with better access to necessary medical care.

+#### Thank you for taking the time to explore this project.
+Your interest and attention are truly appreciated.
+Should you have any insights or suggestions to enhance this project, I am eager to engage and exchange ideas with you.
+Please feel free to reach out via email at tianafashola@outlook.com.
+I am genuinely looking forward to hearing your perspectives and collaborating further on similar projects.